Here we take the business newspaper “Vzglyad” and the material of shipbuilding engineer Alexander Shishkin.

 Shishkin is indignant, they say, it’s bad that in terms of tonnage our UDC (if I repeat, they will be at all) are inferior to everyone in the world.

-Apparently, he simply does not know that the effectiveness of the ship’s application does not depend on the tonnage at all.
-There are mountains of historical examples, but that is not the point.
+Apparently, he is simply not aware that the effectiveness of the use of the ship does not depend on the tonnage at all.
+Historical examples of the mountain, but is not the point.

 UDC is a rather slow and defenseless ship, capable in principle of brushing off a pair of aircraft, nothing more.
 And he needs a cover, and quite serious.
 And from aviation in sufficient quantities, and from missiles, and from submarine torpedoes.